Estimated reading time: 14 minutes

 Put it this way: a grocery cart is like a pantry or kitchen cupboard.

 The sales strategy allows baskets to be placed anywhere around the shopping cart.

-Ideally, the more you can fit in your shopping cart, the more you will spend.
+Ideally, the more you fit in your shopping cart, the more you spend.

 Food Samples – Sales Strategy 2

 One taste, and you’re sold, and I’m not kidding when I say so many people fall for this.

 Some of you may like the idea of free samples to try a product before buying it.

 Doing so saves you money because you aren’t buying something you haven’t tried before.